Northeast Conference: 2024 - Central Connecticut/DuquesneMost conference championships

+Baseball champions

+The NEC has held a tournament for baseball since 1993.

-NEC Rivalries
+NEC rivalries

 Before the 2013 departure of Monmouth and Quinnipiac, the NEC had 6 rivalry matchups in the conference; which is most prevalent during NEC's men's and women's basketball "Rivalry Week."
 The concept of playing back-to-back games against a local rival the same week is the only one of its kind among the nation's 31 NCAA Division I conferences.
 The pre-2013 NEC rivalries are as follows (with the current NEC team listed first in the matchups that are now non-conference):